 - 40 g fresh strawberries

-- Mix gin, raw sugar syrup, and some fruit in a blender and pour into a glass, add ice, and let it chill.
+- Blend gin, raw sugar syrup, and part of the fruit in a blender and pour into a glass, add ice, let it chill.

-- Slowly pour cold brew over spoons and garnish with peppermint and the rest of the fruit.
+- Slowly pour cold brew over a spoon and garnish with peppermint and the rest of the fruit.

 Gap Gijtipong Thangsubutr is a two-time Swiss Latte Art Champion.
 He works as a barista for the Home Barista Shop in Lucerne.